bitcoin-s/bitcoin-s/docs/tor/tor.md

 ### Configuring Tor

 You may need to set up the Tor Control Port.
-On Linux distributions there may be some or all of the following settings in `/etc/tor/torrc` for linux or `/opt/homebrew/etc/tor/torcc` for mac, generally commented out by default (if not, add them):
+On Linux distributions there may be some or all of the following settings in `/etc/tor/torrc` for linux or `/opt/homebrew/etc/tor/torrc` for mac, generally commented out by default (if not, add them):

 ```
 ControlPort 9051
 CookieAuthentication 1
 CookieAuthFileGroupReadable 1
+CookieAuthFile /usr/local/var/tor/control_auth_cookie
 ```

 Add or uncomment those, save, and restart Tor (usually `systemctl restart tor`